produde969/Cyber-Check-Public/README.md

 How to run application:

-Ensure you have Xcode installed on your device.
+1. Ensure you have Xcode installed on your device.
-Click on the green clone button
+2. Click on the green clone button
+3. When clicked, in the dropped down menu, select "download ZIP"
+4. Open your zip file and save in location of your choice
+5. open the file that you have unzipped
+6. Go into the file named "Cyber Check Public"
+7. Double click on the file called that ends in .xcodeproj
-When clicked, select the option "Open with Xcode" Follow remaining choices by cloning onto your personal computer and saving to your device You should now be able to access the code
+8. You should now be able to access the code
-Make sure you can see all of the files that are used to code the app Click on the Tab that has the Apple App Store Icon on it On the new tab that pops up, click on the info tab Look down until you see GEMINI_API_KEY
+9. Make sure you can see all of the files that are used to code the app
+10. Click on the Tab that has the Apple App Store Icon on it
+11. On the new tab that pops up, click on the info tab
+12. Look down until you see GEMINI_API_KEY
-Enter your gemini api key here, make sure it is a 2.5 flash model Click the run button, if you have already clicked it, stop the code and click the run button again.
+13. Enter your gemini api key here, make sure it is a 2.5 flash model
+14. Click the run button, if you have already clicked it, stop the code and click the run button again.
 Run is in the top left corner

-Enjoy the App!!!
+#Enjoy the App!!!